Cars Brands that start with B

 Brennabor Logo

-In 1871, the Reichstein brothers – Adolf, Charles, Hermann, created a brand for bicycles and baby carriages.
-In 1881 the brand was named Bicycle, and in 1891 it was renamed, Rover.
-In 1892 the company became Brennabor.
-The first three and 4-wheeled vehicles were produced in 1903.
+In 1871, the Reichstein brothers, Adolf, Karl, and Hermann, created a brand of bicycles and baby carriages.
+In 1881, the brand was named Bicycle, and in 1891, it was renamed Rover.
+In 1892, the company became known as Brennabor.
+The first three- and four-wheeled vehicles were produced in 1903.
 During the First World War, production was suspended.
-In 1919, the brand introduced middle-class P technology.
-After the economic crisis in the 30s, the company introduced experimental front-wheel-drive versions.
+In 1919, the brand introduced the mid-sized P-class vehicles.
+After the economic crisis of the 30s, the company introduced experimental front-wheel drive versions.
 The brand was discontinued in 1945.

 Brewster & Co